Consider the problem of a system which control a gas heater as informally depicted in figure 2.1.

 The following node decides weather the heater must be turn on.
 We introduce

-an hysteresis mechanism to avoid oscillation. low
+an hysteresis mechanism to avoid oscillation. low and high are

 two threshold.
 The first version is a purely data-flow one whereas the